 As we were debating which recipes and pairings to add to our database next, we wanted to find a dish that would resonate with a lot of home cooks.
 We found just the thing in one of NYT Cooking’s most popular recipes: Chicken Francese, an essential dish for the serious home cook.
-If plenty of avid NYT Cooking readers are making this citrusy, buttery chicken dish, it’s time for us to find just the right wine to take this home staple to the next level.
+If plenty of avid NYT Cooking readers are making this citrusy, buttery chicken dish, it’s time for us to find the best wine to take this home staple to the next level.
 We would have never predicted the wine that ended up creating the most exciting pairing with this tangy comfort food, but once we found it, there was no going back—and you won’t, either.

 Though Chicken Francese is a staple at most classic Italian restaurants, its name (which translates to “French chicken” in Italian) leaves its origin in question.
 In the end, Chicken Francese is neither French nor Italian—it’s an Italian-American creation, likely born in the very red sauce joints in which the dish still lives today.

 This home cook favorite is comprised of breaded chicken cutlets served in a sauce of lemon, butter, and white wine, topped with lemon slices cooked in butter and a dose of fresh parsley, and accompanied by pasta.
 Though a lemon-butter sauce might sound rich on paper, this Chicken Francese is actually quite fresh and mouthwatering, driven by lemony acidity.